 A Cmnd may have zero or more options associated with it.
-Depending on the system, options may consist of SELinux roles and/or types, Solaris privileges sets, and command timeouts.
-Once an option is set for a Cmnd, subsequent Cmnds in the Cmnd_Spec_List, inherit that option unless it is overridden by another option.
+Options may consist of SELinux roles and/or types, Solaris privileges sets, start and/or end dates and command timeouts.
+Once an option is set for a Cmnd, subsequent Cmnds in the Cmnd\Spec\List, inherit that option unless it is overridden by another option.